Category: God is looking out

 •

 Ever had one of those seasons where you feel like you’re on top of the world?
 I have.
-Everything is clicking, doors are opening, and my prayers are being answered left and right!
+Everything was clicking, doors were opening, and my prayers were being answered left and right!
 But then there are those other seasons.
 The long, hard, stretching seasons.
 The ones that feel like…

 -